 The existing internal outhaul system has a 4:1 purchase which will remain the maximum allowable, equipment/system optional.
 The general trend appears to be moving towards a simple 2:1 purchase based on the fact that the outhaul self adjusts with downhaul tension and only needs occasional adjustment, most likely between races.
 The option is open to the 5.9er to choose a system that suits their needs/budget

 The existing FX6 tiller extension has been a long standing tried and tested friend of the class.
-With increasing productions costs, a weak pound and increased shipping/import costs the time had arrived to take a look at an alternative.
+With the manufacturer no longer trading, the time had arrived to take a look at an alternative.

 All carbon fibre manufactured telescopic offerings are extremely expensive, although lightweight they are extremely brittle shattering easily.
 These have been discarded by Rules and Tech for the time being.